hexaltation/CLAP/README.md

 ## Visual Interaction

-Checkbox are for hide/display mechanism purpose.
+Eyes at the bottom of slider are for hide/display mechanism purpose.
+Click on it to switch beetween modes.
-If you want to interact with a layer, double-click on its name.
+If you want to interact with a layer, click on its letter.
-When selected it will be underlined.
+If a layer is active the leter will be uppercase.
 Click on the handlers drawn on vertices and move the mouse while holding mouse down to move it.

 ## How contibute